 Alexander Valley Guide

 Wine tasting in the Alexander Valley culminates every winter with Winter Wineland, a two-day event throughout Northern Sonoma County.
 Taste vintages, meet winemakers, enjoy local cuisine, and sip your way through the Alexander Valley.
-In its 28th year, Winter Wineland takes place in 2020 on January 18 and 19, featuring more than 100 wineries!
+Winter Wineland takes place on Martin Luther King Jr. weekend featuring more than 100 wineries.
 Tickets are available on the Wine Road's website.

 Things To Do

 Beyond the Alexander Valley vineyards, the area is chock-full of craft brewpubs, cideries, and other makers.
-Among them is Alley 6 Craft Distillery in Healdsburg and Cloverdale Ale Company in Cloverdale.
+Among them is Alley 6 Craft Distillery in Healdsburg, Corner Project Ales & Eats in Geyserville, and Wolf House Brewing Company in Cloverdale.
 In Windsor, there is Tilted Shed Ciderworks, No Quarter Brewing, and Russian River Brewing.

 By night, there's Raven Theatre in Healdsburg, which hosts more than 100 theatrical productions annually.
 Meanwhile, live music takes place on weekends at bars like Geyserville Gun Club and Elephant In The Room in Healdsburg.